Florist, Kaihoko putiputi

 Tasks

-- maintain inventories of materials, equipment, or products
+- maintain records of materials and products

-- train others on work processes
+- train others on processes

 Creative